-To return to the hypothetical decision-maker we considered earlier, we find that her choice is to decide between $u(P, t_a)$ and $u(P', t_b)$, where these cannot be further reduced.
-Rather than thinking of P and P'as standing for a person's entire lifetime, we might more appropriately think of them as standing for stages of a person (so that P will not in general equal P).
+To return to the hypothetical decision maker we considered earlier, we find that his or her choice is to decide between $u(P, t_a)$ and $u(P', t_a)$ t_b , where these cannot be further reduced.
+Rather than thinking of P and P' as standing for a person's entire lifetime, we might more appropriately think of them as standing for stages of a person (so that P will not in general equal P').
 Alternatively, we could suppose that the identity relation itself is a matter of degree rather than being all or none.
-On either conception, P's decision should depend not only on the temporal distance between events, but also on the personal distance (or degree of identity) between her present and future stages (or selves).
-From this point of view, discounted utility is a two-dimensional rather than a onedimensional function.
-Although the difference between our current and future selves normally increases with the temporal distance between them, the correlation is not perfect.
-Many landmark events in life-marriage or divorce, entry into college or the workforce-can change our psychological make-up in ways that go beyond changes due to the mere passing of time (e.g., Kurbat, Shevell, & Rips, 1998; Liu & Aaker, 2007; Pillemer, Rhinehart, & White, 1986; Shum, 1998).
-Anticipation of such events may likewise lead to an expected change between present and future selves that exceeds that due to time alone (a point to which we will return in Studies 3-5).
+On either conception, P's decision should depend not only on the temporal distance between events but also on the personal distance (or degree of continuity) between his or her present and future stages (or selves).
+From this point of view, discounted utility is a twodimensional rather than a one-dimensional function.
+Although the difference between people's current and future selves normally increases with the temporal distance between them, the correlation is not perfect.
+Many landmark events in life-marriage or divorce, entry into college or the workforce-can change people's psychological makeup in ways that go beyond changes due to the mere passing of time (e.g., Kurbat, Shevell, & Rips, 1998; Liu & Aaker, 2007; Pillemer, Rhinehart, & White, 1986; Shum, 1998).
+Anticipation of such events may likewise lead to an expected change between present and future selves exceeding that due to time alone (a point to which we return in Studies 3-5).

-Parfit (1984, pp. 205-206) defines "psychological connectedness" as "the holding of particular direct psychological connections" which include the sharing of memories (P' remembering some of the experiences of P), intentions (P' carrying out the action that P intended), and sharing of beliefs, desires, and other psychological features.
-If a sufficient number of such direct connections exist, P and P' are said to be strongly connected.
-Parfit then defines a weaker continuity relation that consist of "overlapping chains of strong connectedness."
+Parfit (1984, pp. 205-206) defined psychological connectedness as "the holding of particular direct psychological connections," which include the sharing of memories (P' remembering some of the experiences of P), intentions (P' carrying out the action that Pintended), and sharing of beliefs, desires, and other psychological features.
+If a sufficient number of such direct connections exist, Pand P' are said to be strongly connected.
+Parfit then defined a weaker continuity relation that consists of "overlapping chains of strong connectedness."
 P and P'' can stand in such a relation, for example, if P is strongly connected to P' who is strongly connected to P''.

-While Parfit's definition is somewhat open ended because of the open endedness of the psychological properties that can contribute to connectedness, connectedness nevertheless seems well-grounded in our intuitions regarding changes in mental life over time.
-Thinking back on your college days, for example, you are aware of continuities and changes in what you believed, remembered, and desired then and what you believe, remember, and desire now.
-You therefore feel more or less connected to your past self along this dimension.
+While Parfit's (1984) definition is somewhat open-ended because of the open-endedness of the psychological properties that can contribute to connectedness, connectedness nevertheless seems well grounded in people's intuitions regarding changes in mental life over time.
+Thinking back on one's college days, for example, one is aware of continuities and changes in what one believed, remembered, and desired then and what one believes, remembers, and desires now.
+One therefore feels more or less connected to one's past self along this dimension.
 In the following studies, we explained psychological connectedness in this informal way by asking participants to think of "your personality, temperament, likes and dislikes, beliefs, values, ambitions, goals, ideals-and rate the degree of connectedness between the person you expect to be in the future compared to the person you are now."